RealBirdMan91/PostgreSQL/postgres.md

 ```
 ___

-## DROP:
+## DROP
-Using the keywords 'DROP TABLE' followed by the respective table name.
+Using the keywords `DROP TABLE` followed by the respective table name.
 A table can be deleted
 ```SQL
 DROP TABLE unicorns;
 ```
 ---

+## Alter

 ## Data Types